GenericMappingTools/gmt/README.md

 GMT users elsewhere have developed programs that utilize the GMT libraries and produce PostScript code compatible with the rest of GMT or simply perform data manipulation.
-In addition, misc. code developed by us depend on GMT libraries.
 Currently, the supplemental archive include the directories:

   gshhg     - Data extractor for GSHHG shoreline polygons and rivers, borders. img       - Data extractor for Smith/Sandwell altimetry grids.